sania587/Sequence_Diagrams_Part_0/README.md

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
-    server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
+    server-->>browser: the file content
     deactivate server

+    browser-->>user: the page

-    Note right of browser: The browser executes the callback function that render all the notes
+    Note right of browser: The browser executes the callback function that render all the notes to the page
 ```